namalkanti/namalkanti.github.io/content/articles/Lab/Resume.md

 I hope these aspects will be useful to others who are designing their own resumes.
 The personal details of my own resume are not relevant to that process.
 If I find out that Scribus was actually the wrong tool(not sure how but it could happen); then I will make an update with that information.
-But otherwise I am satisfied marking this project as complete.
+But otherwise I am satisfied marking this project as completed and successful.